benjyongzh/where-atm-sg/README.md

 ## To-do list

-- focus on mobile ui first. atmlist only apply for desktop versions, with list on left side as a drawer
-- Removing API key from client side. react-dotenv?
 - while scrolling atmlist, beyond 20 items, re-search API for next 20 items.
 - map styling
 - click on map to set searchlocation?